Juste-Leo2/Pythautom/README.md

 ## Features

 *   **Graphical User Interface (GUI):** Provides an intuitive interface built with PyQt6 to manage projects and interact with the AI.
-*   **AI-Powered Code Generation:** Utilizes language models running locally via the LM Studio server to generate Python code based on user prompts.
+*   **AI-Powered Code Generation:** Utilizes language models running locally (or on your network!) via the LM Studio server to generate Python code based on user prompts.
 *   **Automatic Dependency Management:** Leverages UV to automatically install required libraries based on AI suggestions or explicit user requests within the project's context.
 *   **Isolated Project Execution:** Runs generated Python scripts within their specific, isolated virtual environments managed by UV.
 *   **Basic Error Handling & Iteration:** Includes basic mechanisms to catch errors during script execution and allows iterating with the AI to debug and fix the code.

-## Acknowledgements

-This project heavily relies on **LM Studio** to enable local AI model execution via its server feature.
-A big thank you to the **LM Studio team** for creating and maintaining such a fantastic and user-friendly tool!

-*   Learn more about LM Studio: [https://lmstudio.ai/](https://lmstudio.ai/)

 ## Planned Improvements / Roadmap